Your Guide to Small Franchise Success in 2025: Harnessing the Power of Technology

 Executive Summary

-What is Small Franchise and why is it important in Technology?
+What is a Small Franchise and Why is Technology Its Best Friend?

 The Rise of Tech-Centric Small Franchises